jwiegley/use-package/README.md

 were getting difficult to manage.
 Yet with this utility my total load time is around 2 seconds, with no loss of functionality!

+Note that `use-package` is **not** a package manager!
+Although `use-package` does have the useful capability to interface with package managers (see [below](#package-installation)), its primary purpose is for the configuration and loading of packages.

 Notes for users upgrading to 2.x are located [at the bottom](#upgrading-to-2x).

 ## Installing use-package